Public-Domain-Laboratories/Operating_System/Operating_System/System_Tools/Directory_Tree_Generator/Generate_Folder_Tree.md

 Also: Need a latest changed folders list for quick delving into recent projects on the monolithic repository.

-If it's a subfolder do not indent.
+If it's a subfolder do indent.

+Needs sort by alphabetical order.

 ├───Kernel